Volunteer In Africa

 ✔️ WiFi

-Additional items (like your passport and travel insurance) and in-country costs (like vacations, shopping, and activities) are not included.
-It depends on your personal spending habits, but most volunteers recommend budgeting around $1,500-3,500 for the semester to make the most of your time in Uganda.
+Additional items (like your passport and domestic travel to and from the U.S. group departure airport) and in-country costs (like vacations, shopping, and activities) are not included.
+See a more detailed list here.
+It depends on your personal spending habits, but most volunteers recommend budgeting around $1,500-3,500 of personal spending for the semester to make the most of your time in Uganda.

 We have custom monthly payment plans to help you make it work.
 That can be especially helpful if you’re saving up little by little, by working or doing fundraising.